epam/edp-keycloak-operator/docs/api.md

-KeycloakRealmRoleBatch is the Schema for the keycloak roles API
+KeycloakRealmRoleBatch is the Schema for the keycloak roles API.

 <table>
     <thead>